Guadalupe Miranda

-Guadalupe Miranda (1810-c.
-1890) was a Mexican public official who was mayor of Ciudad Juárez and recipient of the 1700000 acre Beaubien-Miranda Land Grant.
+Guadalupe Miranda (1810-1888) was a Mexican public official who was mayor of Ciudad Juárez and recipient of the 1700000 acre Beaubien-Miranda Land Grant.

 Early life

 Guadalupe de Miranda was born in Ciudad Juárez (then called El Paso del Norte).
 His father was Spanish and his Mother was Mexican/Hispano.
 He attended school in Chihuahua, Chihuahua.

 In 1829, he moved to Santa Fe, New Mexico, where he opened a school.

 In 1833, he returned to Juárez but moved back to Santa Fe in 1838.

 On April 10, 1839, he was named Secretary of the Territory, Collector of Customs and Captain of Militia.